Netcracker/KubeMarine/documentation/internal/NetworkPerfomance.md

 Source [https://github.com/Pharb/kubernetes-iperf3](https://github.com/Pharb/kubernetes-iperf3).

-To check cluster network performance, it is necessary to do the following:
+To check the cluster network performance, it is necessary to do the following:

 1. Add the following configuration to the **plugins** section:
    ```yaml